vincentbernat/hellogopher/README.md

  - `make lint` to run golint
  - `make fmt` to run gofmt

 The very first line of the `Makefile` is the most important one: this is the path of the package.
-I don't use a `go get`able package path but you can.
+I don't use a `go get`able package path for applications but you can.

 Be sure to browse the remaining of the `Makefile` to understand what it does.
-There are some tools that will be downloaded.
-You can use already-installed one by specifying their full path this way instead:

-    make lint REVIVE=/usr/bin/revive

 Files other than `.gitignore` and `Makefile` are just examples.

 ## Misc